andrewsergheev/Web-Location-App-Interface/README.md

 # A Web Location Interface Design

 The project is a web application with server side scripting on a full scale webserver.
 The project is a live website for recording locations and finding people.
+University project and received 90% overall mark

 ## Requirements